Over Thanksgiving weekend, Cameron and I ditched Little Man with my parents and saw Mockingjay Part 1.

 On the rare occasion we get our Panda Express Stomachache Disaster, we split the two-entrée meal, the same meal we used to each get one of and pound down in minutes.
 Oh how times change.

-Anyway, this is all a roundabout way of saying that we know how to make healthy sweet and sour chicken, and you don’t.
+Anyway, this is all a roundabout way of saying that we know how to make healthy, sugar free sweet and sour chicken, and you don’t.

 Ok fine, we’ll share it.